Sarah Ferguson (journalist): Australian Broadcasting Corporation

+Ferguson is reportedly named as Australia's most popular television host in a StudioHawk study based on a "popularity score" calculated from Instagram followers and the amount of searches, beating Edwina Bartholomew (2nd place), Karl Stefanovic (3rd), Sarah Harris (4th) and Natalie Barr (5th).

 Documentaries

 Ferguson has collaborated with producer Nial Fulton on two documentary series for ABC.
 In 2016 she presented Hitting Home on domestic violence in Australia.
 The series won Best Documentary at the 2016 AACTA Awards and the Walkley Documentary Award.

 In 2018, Ferguson started working on Revelation, a three-part documentary series for the ABC about the Catholic Church sexual abuse cases in Australia.

 Revelation aired on ABC on 17 March, 31 March and 2 April 2020.
 Ferguson interviewed convicted Catholic priest Father Vincent Ryan and Bernard McGrath, a former religious brother from the Order of St John of God.
 Her interview with Ryan was the first time anywhere in the world a still serving Catholic priest publicly discussed their sexual abuse of children.

 In "Goliath", the third episode of Revelation, Ferguson interviewed two men, identified as Bernie and Peter Clarke, who accused Australian cardinal George Pell of sexually abusing them as boys when he was a priest in the Diocese of Ballarat and investigated their accusations.
 The alleged sexual abuse occurred when Pell spent time at the Catholic orphanage where the men resided in the 1970s.

 Following Pell's acquittal and subsequent release from Barwon Prison, the producers temporarily removed the third episode of the series to include these developments before restoring the episode to the ABC iView platform.
 The ABC also released a statement which stood by the program's content, stating "The ABC has – and will continue to – report accurately and without fear or favour on stories that are in the public interest, including this one."
 On 13 April 2020, police began an investigation of the sex abuse allegations discussed in Revelation.

 Following Revelation, Ferguson stepped down as presenter of Four Corners and accepted the role of China bureau chief for the ABC.
 After a year of political turmoil in the region, with journalists forced to leave China, her visa did not eventuate.